Pacenotes Stages Rally 11-2-17

 Second in the national category was a great result and John and Gwynfor were also fastest two wheel drive car and the highest place Welsh crew.

 John Dalton was also the first driver to be awarded the Donal O'Brien trophy for the fastest class 14 driver.
-Donal was a much loved and talented rally driver who was tragically killed in a road collision last year.
+Donal was a much loved and talented rally driver who was tragically killed in a collision on the road last year where he was knocked off his bicycle.
 He had competed in all kinds of motorsport, go karts, single seater formula racing and grass track racing.
 Donal came back to stage rallying in recent years and was a regular front runner throughout Ireland in his pride and joy class 14 Mk2 Escort.
 Donals family were there at the prize giving evening to see John recieve the trophy.

 Over the course of the saturday stages Stuart Darcy and Keith McCarty were also having a good run in their GTR+.
 Not quite able to keep with the pace of John and Gwynfor but still giving the rest of the field a good battle.
 After five stages they were third in the national category.